jankner/meta-report/report.md

 ## Higher-order abstract syntax

-Higher-order abstract syntax is a technique for representing bindings in the object language using function values in the abstract syntax.
+Higher-order abstract syntax is a technique for representing bindings in the embedded language using function values in the abstract syntax.
-By doing this we reuse the notion of binding, variables and substitution of the meta-language instead of re-implementing them.
+By doing this we reuse the notion of binding, variables and substitution of the host language instead of re-implementing them.
 [@pfenning1988higher]

 As a motivating example we will see what happens when we try to extend